cmsc330spring25/spring25/projects/project5/project5.md

 * **Exception:** Throws a `DeclareError` if there is an unbound variable.
 * **Assumptions:**
   - Every variable name will be unique (no shadowing).
+  - The given type in the Ast for any variable will be consistent throughout the same program.

 For example:
 ```ocaml